 What is a website terms and conditions template and why do you need it?

-<quote>

-What is a website terms and conditions template and why do you need it?
+What is a website terms and conditions template UK?

-What is a website terms and conditions template?

-Why do I need website terms and conditions for my website?
+Why do I need website terms and conditions?

 Although there is no legal requirement for your website to have website terms in place, having them will help to protect your business from users copying your content or using the website in an undesirable way.